truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

 **Description:** Clears **all conversation messages** for the agent, essentially resetting the chat history/state.
 This is akin to starting a fresh conversation with the agent.
 Optionally, you can have default initial system messages re-inserted after the reset.

 **Query Parameter:** `add_default_initial_messages` (boolean, optional, default `false`).
-If `true`, after wiping the messages the system will add the agent’s default system messages (if any) back to the history (for example, a default system prompt or persona message that new conversations normally start with).
+If `true`, after wiping the messages the system will add the agent's default system messages (if any) back to the history (for example, a default system prompt or persona message that new conversations normally start with).

 **Response Fields:** Returns the full agent object, similar to **Retrieve Agent**.
 Notably:

-* The agent’s **`message_ids`** list will be empty (or contain only any default initial message IDs if those were added).
-In other words, the agent’s conversation memory is cleared.
+* The agent's **`message_ids`** list will be empty (or contain only any default initial message IDs if those were added).
+In other words, the agent's conversation memory is cleared.
 * All other agent configuration fields (tools, memory, etc.) remain unchanged.
 The response includes them all for completeness (see **List Agents** fields).
 * Essentially, you get the agent state post-reset: no recent messages, and possibly a fresh system message if defaults were added.

-This allows you to programmatically clear an agent’s conversation context without deleting the agent itself.
+This allows you to programmatically clear an agent's conversation context without deleting the agent itself.

 ---